 Another good way to get started is to post your services to Craigslist.
 It’s free, only takes a couple of minutes, and with the huge audience on Craigslist, you’ll probably get some potential clients that contact you.

 Freelance job sites are another place to look for your first clients.
 Some of these job boards are specific to the type of work you’re doing, like the ProBlogger Job Board that includes many opportunities for freelance writers.

 Sites like Upwork also provide a lot of opportunities for freelancers, but these sites would not be my first recommendation.
 There is a ton of competition for the work on these sites and the pay for many of the jobs is not very good.
 Still, some freelancers do really well with Upwork and other similar sites.

-If you’re looking for a side hustle that you will continue to do after you reach the $1,000 that you need, I think freelancing is a great option.
+If you’re looking for a side hustle that you’ll continue to do after you reach the $1,000 that you need, freelancing is a great option.
 But if you’re just looking to make $1,000 and then you have no interest in continuing, I would recommend a different way to make that money.

 Getting to $1,000 as a Freelancer

 Estimating how long it will take to make $1,000 as a freelancer is impossible.
 It will depend on the service that you’re offering, and how quickly you can find clients.
 With a service like web design, you might be able to find one client and earn the $1,000 very quickly.
 With other services, you may need more clients and more time to find those clients.